 In addition to other ways to save on back to school shopping – make sure you head out on Tax Free Weekend to do the bulk of your store shopping if you can!

 Old Navy is SUCH a good place to shop for kids' school clothes.
 They have fantastic sales and coupons that you can stack for great deals!
-You'll want to sign up for Old Navy emails so you don't miss the best sales and coupons – and to make sure you get the best value, check out this post of 10 Secrets to Saving at Old Navy here!
+You'll want to sign up for Old Navy emails so you don't miss the best sales and coupons.

 Planning a little trip to the Outlet Malls can be a good way to knock out all your back to school purchases in one swoop.
 Just beware of going in thinking everything is a good deal.
 The best way to start a trip to an outlet mall is to check out the website for specials and coupons – and set yourself a budget before you go.

-It's also an awesome place to pick up name-brand athletic shoes!
+It's also an awesome place to pick up name-brand athletic shoes, too!

 If you're new to shopping these kinds of stores – find out how to maximize your savings in this post 10 Things You Need to Know Before Shopping T.J.Maxx (I love Tip #1!)

-Sign up for Children's Place emails and take advantage of those sales to get sturdy, colorful basics for the kids sent to your home for a great price.
-(I love Children's Place bottoms because they have the adjustable button tabs on the inside of the waistband – so you know they're going to fit without trying them on!)
+Sign up for The Children's Place emails and take advantage of those sales to get sturdy, colorful basics and jeans on for the kids sent to your home for a great price.

 If you have friends with kids around the same age as yours – set an afternoon or evening to get together and swap clothes.
 And if you have friends with older kids, let it be known that you welcome hand-me-downs!

 Check into local consignment events!
 While this might not be happening right before school starts – keep an eye out year round for the local consignment events in your town.
-I posted some that I knew of back in the Spring – but find more consignment events in your area here!
+You can find consignment events in your area here!